nus-cs2103/website-base/admin/ip-w04.md

 * Feel free to ask for more info from the author, to help you understand the code/design.
 For example, you can ask why the author chose to write the code in a specific way.
 * Feel free to compliment the author when appropriate %%e.g., _hey, I like how clean this bit of code is_ :+1:%%
 * You can also suggest alternatives for the author to consider.
+* You can use Markdown (more specifically, [GFMD](https://guides.github.com/features/mastering-markdown/)) in your comments.

 {{ icon_tip }} **Tips for authors**:
 * Don't get into arguments with reviewers.